i3bdolah/Saudi-String-Library/README.md

 # Saudi String Library

 The Saudi String Library is a C++ project aimed at providing a set of string manipulation functionalities to facilitate various text processing tasks.
-This library offers a range of operations, from basic tasks like counting characters to more cohttps://github.com/i3bdolah/Saudi-String-Library/blob/master/README.mdmplex operations such as word reversal and word replacement.
+This library offers a range of operations, from basic tasks like counting characters to more complex operations such as word reversal and word replacement.

 ## Importance of the Saudi String Library